-Azure AD registered devices are signed in to using a local account like a Microsoft account on a Windows 10 device, but additionally have an Azure AD account attached for access to organizational resources.
-Access to resources in the organization can be further limited based on that Azure AD account and Conditional Access policies applied to the device identity.
+Azure AD registered devices are signed in to using a local account like a Microsoft account on a Windows 10 device.
+These devices have an Azure AD account for access to organizational resources.
+Access to resources in the organization can be limited based on that Azure AD account and Conditional Access policies applied to the device identity.

 Administrators can secure and further control these Azure AD registered devices using Mobile Device Management (MDM) tools like Microsoft Intune.
 MDM provides a means to enforce organization-required configurations like requiring storage to be encrypted, password complexity, and security software kept updated.

 Azure AD registration can be accomplished when accessing a work application for the first time or manually using the Windows 10 Settings menu.

 A user in your organization wants to access your benefits enrollment tool from their home PC.
 Your organization requires that anyone accesses this tool from an Intune compliant device.
 The user registers their home PC with Azure AD and the required Intune policies are enforced giving the user access to their resources.